AlexRmlt/ethicbot-rasa/data/nlu.md

 - [Propably](ORG) very negative
 - The effects would be more negative
 - negative
+- The effects would be very negative for him because he needs the job to support his family
+- More negative for sure

 ## intent:neutral
 - It would be ok, neither positive nor negative consequences
 - That would have neither positive nor negative effects
 - It would be okay for him, no negative or positive consequences
+- It would be neither completely good nor completely bad.
+He would most definitely be angry but also thankful for knowing it.

 ## intent:option
 - She could make the decision to [flip the switch](deed)